What drives your auto insurance?

 Some factors that can affect your rates are beyond your personal control.
 As a result of these factors, overall auto insurance claims are becoming more frequent or are increasing in severity.
 These factors include the following:

 - Rising Repair Costs: As many parts of the car are now attached to sensors and wires, even a fender bender impacting the bumper can be costly.
 Depending on the make and model of your car, damage to the added technology can increase repair costs by up to 23%.1

 - Extreme Weather Changes: In recent years, the change in temperature has contributed to extreme changes in weather, with Canada’s climate warming twice as fast as the rest of the world.2 This increase in severe weather has contributed to the damage of homes and vehicles, with $1.9 billion in insured damage accumulating in 2018.3

-- More Drivers are Distracted: Since 2016, distracted driving accidents in Canada have increased by 23%.4 While your mind may automatically go to texting while behind the wheel, distracted driving is defined by anything that takes your focus off the road—including talking to passengers or eating and drinking.
+- More Drivers are Distracted: There was a 102% increase in the percentage of Canadians that reported texting while driving from 2010 to 20194.
+However, texting while behind the wheel isn’t the only thing that can distract you while driving – distracted driving is defined by anything that takes your focus off the road—including talking to passengers or eating and drinking.
 As a result, nearly 80% of collisions and 65% of near crashes are caused by distracted driving.5

 - Fraudulent Claims: Unfortunately, fraudulent claims are also on the rise.
 Each year, fraud costs an estimated $1.6 billion in false claims.6 These claims, typically filed for personal gain, cause rates to increase across the country.